dmfalke/eutask/README.md

   rebuild           Rebuild site using `rebuilder`. clean             Rebuild site using `rebuilder --do-aggressive-clean`.
 This
-                    will wipe changes in the remote project_home. shell             Create a new shell session on remote server log               Tail catalina and tomcat logs on remote server
+                    will wipe changes in the remote project_home. restart_tomcat    Restart the tomcat instance specified in eutaskrc. shell             Create a new shell session on remote server log               Tail catalina and tomcat logs on remote server